hashicorp/terraform/website/docs/language/modules/syntax.html.md

 page_title: "Modules - Configuration Language"
 sidebar_current: "docs-config-modules"
 description: |-
-  Calling one module from another in Terraform configurations.
+  Modules are containers for multiple resources that are used together.
+Learn how to call one module from another in configurations.
 ---

 # Module Blocks